maksw2/dllfrankenstein/README.md

 4 spaces, not tabs
 `if (condition) {`
 test your changes

-- make a pr
+make a pr
-- bonus points if it doesn’t crash

 ## how 2 contact

 - maksw@maksw.pl

 Q: Why make this?
 A: Because `rundll32.exe` is too limiting.

 Q: Is this safe?
 A: As long as the signature is valid.

 Q: Can I use this in production?
 A: No warranty.

 Q: Does it support all calling conventions?
-A: It's x86_64 dumbass.
+A: Technically.

+Q: Can I do pointer math?
+A: Yes, basic arithmetic like $base + 0x40 works.

 Q: Does it support variable arguments?
 A: Yes.